01They Save Time

-A CRM automates a lot of the usual time-devouring, non-sales-related tasks, giving salespeople more time to do what they are actually paid to do: namely, sell to prospects.
+A CRM automates a lot of the usual time-devouring, non-sales-related tasks, giving salespeople more time to do what they are paid to do: namely, sell to prospects.
 More time spent in front of potential customers (instead of shuffling paper) means more sales, which makes everyone happy.

 Which do you think looks better to a prospect: a salesperson who keeps all their information in a computer database and can pull up vital details immediately, or one who keeps their information on Post-It notes and has to scramble for ten minutes just to find the scheduled appointment time?
 Many CRMs can be accessed remotely via smartphone, so your salesperson can pull up information right in the middle of a presentation if needed.